Top Pages

 À la carte menu or just a couple of choices?

 Obviously, experience will tell a restaurateur how to fine-tune this idea to the local demographic.
 For example, putting the highest mark-up on the second cheapest bottle of wine might work in some areas, whereas putting it on the second most expensive might work in others.
-Whatever the environment dictates, putting high mark-ups on the cheapest or the most expensive choices is unlikely to be as profitable because the Compromise Effect is so entrenched in us all, and people will avoid extreme choices.
+Whatever the environment dictates, putting high mark-ups on the cheapest or the most expensive choices is unlikely to be as profitable because the compromise effect is so entrenched in us all, and people will avoid extreme choices.

 A Practical Application for the Compromise Effect